funktor/funktor.github.io/_posts/2025-02-20-probabilistic-forecasting.markdown

 def negative_binomial_log_loss():
    def loss(y_true, y_pred):
        # Log loss of the negative binomial distribution
-       # assuming that the input to this layer is a concatenation of n and p, extract the 2 variables from input x
+       # assuming that the input to this layer is a concatenation of k and m, extract the 2 variables from input x
        k, m = tf.unstack(y_pred, num=2, axis=-1)

        k = tf.expand_dims(k, -1)